apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 ......
 ```

-after successful execution，generate hugegraph-*.tar.gz files in the hugegraph directory, which is the tar package generated by compilation。
+After successful execution, hugegraph-*.tar.gz files will be generated in the hugegraph directory, which is the tarball generated by compilation.

 ### 4 Config

-if you need to quickly start HugeGraph just for testing, then you only need to modify a few configuration items (see next section)。
+If you need to quickly start HugeGraph just for testing, then you only need to modify a few configuration items (see next section).
-for detailed configuration introduction, please refer to[configuration document](/docs/config/config-guide)及[introduction to configuration items](/docs/config/config-option)
+for detailed configuration introduction, please refer to [configuration document](/docs/config/config-guide) and [introduction to configuration items](/docs/config/config-option)

 ### 5 Startup

 The startup is divided into "first startup" and "non-first startup".
-This distinction is because the back-end database needs to be initialized before the first startup, and then the service is started。
+This distinction is because the back-end database needs to be initialized before the first startup, and then the service is started.
-after the service is stopped artificially, or when the service needs to be started again for other reasons, because the back-end database is persistent, you can start the service directly。
+after the service is stopped artificially, or when the service needs to be started again for other reasons, because the backend database is persistent, you can start the service directly.

 When HugeGraphServer starts, it will connect to the backend storage and try to check the version number of the backend storage.
-If the backend is not initialized or the backend has been initialized but the version does not match (old version data), HugeGraphServer will fail to start and give an error message。
+If the backend is not initialized or the backend has been initialized but the version does not match (old version data), HugeGraphServer will fail to start and give an error message.

 If you need to access HugeGraphServer externally, please modify the `restserver.url` configuration item of `rest-server.properties`
-（default is `http://127.0.0.1:8080`），change to machine name or IP address。
+（default is `http://127.0.0.1:8080`），change to machine name or IP address.

-Since the configuration (hugegraph.properties) and startup steps required by various backends are slightly different, the following will introduce the configuration and startup of each backend one by one。
+Since the configuration (hugegraph.properties) and startup steps required by various backends are slightly different, the following will introduce the configuration and startup of each backend one by one.

 #### 5.1 Memory

-update hugegraph.properties
+Update hugegraph.properties

 ```properties
 backend=memory
 serializer=text
 ```

 > The data of the Memory backend is stored in memory and cannot be persisted.
 It does not need to initialize the backend.
-This is the only backend that does not require initialization。
+This is the only backend that does not require initialization.

-start server
+Start server

 ```bash
 bin/start-hugegraph.sh